DanielMatrixSYS/gquest/README.md

 ## Installation

-To install, simply extract the contents of the ZIP file into your `garrysmod/addons` folder and restart your server.
+To install, simply extract the contents of the ZIP file into your `garrysmod/addons` folder, rename the folder from `gquest-main` to just `gquest` then restart your server.

 ## A Quick Note